amercier/todomvc-testing/README.md

   npm install
   ```

   Note: this will automatically install Bower components as 'bower install' is
   registered in NPM install hook.

 4. Run tests

+Example using Testem, QUnit and Blanket:

   ```
-  testem
+  testem -f .testem-vanillajs-qunit.json
   ```

   Note: you need to have `./node_modules/.bin/` in your `PATH`.
 To do that, add
   `export PATH=./node_modules/.bin/:$PATH` in your `~/.bashrc` file.
-Alternatively,
-if you don't want to alter your `PATH`, you can simply run
+  Alternatively, if you don't want to alter your `PATH`, you can simply run
   `./node_modules/.bin/testem` instead.